CaucherWang/CaucherWang.github.io/_pages/about.md

 # News

-- *<u>2024.4</u>* :fireworks::fireworks::fireworks: Our new work CIVET, a state-of-the-art time series subsequence matching index, gets accepted in VLDB 2024!
+- *<u>2024.4</u>* 🎉🎉🎉 Our new work CIVET, a state-of-the-art time series subsequence matching index, gets accepted in VLDB 2024!
 - *<u>2024.3</u>* Open my [Medium Channel](https://medium.com/@caucherw).
 I'm sharing my comments and thoughts on the frontier of data management here.
 Careful read, deep thinking and active discussion (positive or negative) show respect for researchers.
 - *<u>2023.9</u>* Thrilled to share my survey about the comparison between time series and vector similarity search in IEEE Data Engineering Bulletin Journal, Special Issue in Sep.
 2023! [paper](http://sites.computer.org/debull/A23sept/p3.pdf)
 - *<u>2023.6</u>* Very exited to participate in SIGMOD'23 at Seattle, USA!
 A cool experience to explore the great city with the new friends in the database community!